stchau4work/Near_real_time_mortality_prediction/docs/Methodology/Methodology.md

 Hyper-parameter turning in training and development sets which aim to maximise the predictive power of the models

-In this exercise we try to play around Random Forest Regression and Neural Network to predict the Mortality Rate
+In this exercise, we try to play with Random Forest Regression and Neural Network to predict the Mortality Rate

 In Random Forest Regression, despite it won't overfit, but it has been suggested to keep the max-features as one-third of the variables so as to reduce the bias

 ![randomForest.png](https://raw.githubusercontent.com/stchau4work/Near_real_time_mortality_prediction/master/docs/Methodology/randomForest.png)

-In Artificial Neutral Network, there are numerous hyper parameters to turn such as the architecture of the hidden layers, activation functions and so on.
+In Artificial Neural Network, there are numerous hyper parameters to turn such as the architecture of the hidden layers, activation functions and so on.
 We will apply stochastic gradient descent optimization method and drop out layer to prevent get stuck at the local minimum / not overfitting

 ![ANN.png](https://raw.githubusercontent.com/stchau4work/Near_real_time_mortality_prediction/master/docs/Methodology/ANN.png)